Safety of Flexible Hose Pipes

 Flexible hose pipes have a wide range of applications in the oil refining and chemicals manufacturing industries.
 They are designed to meet some specific needs adhering to the highest industry standards and using the approved material.
 Flexible hoses are used for draining, flushing, or purging the chemical process system.
 Further, usually, these hose pipes are utilized for Nitrogen, air, water, steam, and hazardous process fluids.
 Injuries can occur when these hoses leak and release pressurized hot, cold, or dangerous chemicals.
 Leaks can put plant personnel in unsafe situations, inflate operating costs, contribute to fugitive emissions, and adversely affect the environment

-Hazards associated with the use of flexible hoses are described below;
+Hazards and risks associated with the use of flexible hoses are described below;

-- Pressurized hoses when a break can cause serious injuries.
+- High-pressure flexible hoses when broken can cause serious injuries.
 The injury can be caused by the whipping hose itself, blowing debris, splashing hot streams, or the release of potentially dangerous gas or liquid.

 - The sudden release of pressurized fluid may hit the person causing a potential injury or burning due to hot fluid etc.

 - The leading cause of hose failure is probably its misuse i.e. use of damaged pipe or not designed for the specific service.
-Before use, inspect physical condition for torn outer jacket, damaged inner reinforcing, spots, or wear of outer surface.
+Before use, perform an inspection of the physical condition of torn outer jacket, damaged inner reinforcing, spots, or wear of the outer surface.

 - Use the hose pipe for the service for which it was designed according to the pressure and temperature rating.

-- Improper couplings, seals, and unavailability of whip check safety wires can leak the dangerous fluids and splashing over the workers.
+- Improper couplings, seals, and the unavailability of whip-check safety wires can leak dangerous fluids and splash over the workers.

 - Sharp bends in the hose may damage the hose or leakage of the process fluid from fittings.
 Before taking in service remove the bends.

-- A whipping hose is very dangerous which can be stopped by fixing the hose with some metallic wire, a rope or clamps, etc.
+- A whipping hose is very dangerous and can be stopped by fixing the hose with some metallic wire, a rope or clamps, etc.

 - Don’t put the hoses haphazardly in the area because it is a tripping hazard and remove them immediately after use.

-Poorly designed and misapplied hoses for chemicals services are workplace hazards.
-Flexibles hose pipes can burst, leak disrupting the desired service, causing costly downtime, waste of chemicals, and creating hazardous situations.
+Poorly designed and misapplied hoses for chemical services are workplace hazards.
+Flexible hose pipes can burst, leak disrupting the desired service, causing costly downtime, waste of chemicals, and creating hazardous situations.
 Blown-off ends can injure and even kill the workers.
 These problems do not occur very often, but when they happen, someone has to pay.
-Following are some, general guidelines for safe use of hose pipes in the process industry;
+Following are some, general guidelines for the safe use of hose pipes in the process industry;

 - Only use the hose assembly for the service marked on the hose or for those services recommended by its manufacturer.